 Hey!
 As you may know by now, my name is Ashleen.
 I am the co-founder of the Not So Sugar Coated which is an Online Health Coaching business.
 If you’ve known me before I moved to Cayman you might be asking me how the heck I even got involved in all of this and fair enough, my life has taken a complete 180 from where it was 4 years ago!
-Let’s get into how it all started… But before we do, if you want to get a quick little insight into all the magical steps, strategies and foods that got me here you’re going to want to check out this Ultimate Guide I created just for you!
+Let’s get into how it all started… But before we do, if you want to get a quick little insight into all the magical steps, strategies and foods that got me here you’re going to want to check out the Gut Calm Blueprint online membership that I created just for you!

 Let’s start with a little background about me!
 I was born and raised in and around Chicago, Illinois and it will always be one of my favorite places to go.
 My siblings and I grew up in a suburb of Chicago and then when high school came along we moved to a very small place in Northern Illinois called Poplar Grove.
 It was an interesting and more country type of town than what I was used to but loved it all the same.
 I’m definitely a person who enjoys change and I love that I got to experience all different kinds of life at a young age.
 I feel as though it made me more open and understanding to ALL walks of life!
 Plus I think of myself as a chameleon, I feel like I can fit and relate to people in any situation which I think is a pretty cool characteristic [if I do say so myself].

 Where It All Began